 See how Sharx Security has evolved to deliver state of the art cameras

-Today Sharx Security is one of the more prominent companies in Derry, the 4th largest town in New Hampshire, USA.
-Our HDNC series industrial and embedded OEM cameras are manufactured in ISO9001 facilities right here in New Hampshire and Massachusetts.
-Our HTNC and SCNC series and accessories are made with cooperation of our global partners in Korea, Taiwan, and China.
+Today Sharx Security is one of the more prominent companies in Derry, the 4th largest town in New Hampshire, USA, about 45 minutes north of Boston.
+Our HDNC industrial and embedded OEM cameras are manufactured in ISO9001 facilities right here in New Hampshire and Massachusetts.
+Our HTNC and SCNC series and accessories are made with cooperation of our global manufacturing partners in Korea, Taiwan, and China.

-Home of our headquarters and technical design center since 2010, the iconic Sharx Security brick building is situated at a really crazy 5-way traffic rotary.
-This has provided us with us with lots of opportunity to test the day and night vision of our cameras and recording solutions
+One of our demo locations since 2010, the iconic Sharx Security brick building is situated at a really crazy 5-way traffic rotary.
+This allows continuous testing and refinement of the day and night vision of our cameras and recording solutions.

 We didn't originally start with cameras.
-The company was founded in 2006 to address the emerging home automation market, but it turned out to be far too early.
+The company was founded in 2006 to address the emerging home automation market.
+That turned out to be far too early.
 Whenever we tried to demonstrate one of our remote control thermostats we saw a lot more interest in visual surveillance and remote monitoring, so we listened to our customers and developed cameras.